 Figure 1.
 Wing of loggerhead shrike extended in preparation of assessing the 6th primary feather.

 Figure 2.
 Example of sixth primary feather coloration and pattern in female (A and B) versus male (C and D) loggerhead shrike.
-The dark pigmentation in the rachis is touching, or nearly touching the distal tip of the primary coverts, the brown feather vane coloration is asymmetrical on either side of the shaft where it transitions to white and there is a steep “V” angle at transition in females.
-The dark pigmentation in the rachis is no more than half way to the distal tips of the primary coverts, the brown in the feather vane on either side of the shaft at the transition to white is symmetrical and forms a shallow “M” angle at the transition point in males.
+The dark pigmentation in the rachis is touching, or nearly touching the distal tip of the primary coverts, the brown feather vane coloration is asymmetrical on either side of the shaft where it transitions to white, and there is a steep “V” angle at transition in females.
+The dark pigmentation in the rachis is no more than half way to the distal tips of the primary coverts, the brown in the feather vane on either side of the shaft at the transition to white is symmetrical, and forms a shallow “M” angle at the transition point in males.
 A solid black line has been superimposed on the pictures to demonstrate the distal tip of the primaries.
 In photos B and C, a blue line has been superimposed on the photos to demonstrate the “V” versus “M” angles.
-The fourth primary (P4) and sixth primary (P6) are both labelled to indicate order in which primary feathers are numbered.
+The fourth primary (P4) and sixth primary (P6) are both labeled to indicate order in which primary feathers are numbered.

 DISCUSSION:

-Herein, we describe a simple and efficient method whereby loggerhead shrike can be sexed based only on visual cues and provide an assessment of the method’s accuracy.
+Herein, we describe a simple and efficient method whereby loggerhead shrike can be sexed based only on visual cues, and provide an assessment of the method’s accuracy.
 Our simple method is easily and quickly undertaken, with results indicating a high accuracy rate that increases with a small amount of training.
 Our results support those of previous work13 that indicated the method originally developed for use in northern shrike12 had utility for sexing adult loggerhead shrike in mainland California.
 We have extended this research to demonstrate that the technique also works elsewhere in the species’ range, in a different subspecies15 and for young of the year with fully emerged flight feathers.
 We have simplified the approach13 to focus only on the pattern of a primary wing feather, as our goal was to determine if the method could be used as a user-friendly and easily learned technique to sex shrike in hand in the field, which has previously only been possible for a short period of time during the breeding season11.

 The ability to determine sex in loggerhead shrike will facilitate examination of a greatly expanded set of ecological and evolutionary hypotheses for the species.
 Sex-biased differences in demographic and life-history traits can impact the effectiveness of conservation actions, and data on these biases is needed to adapt management programs to best meet the species’ needs.
 Research on other avian species indicates that demographic and life history traits, including molt16,17, social structure and reproduction18, dispersal and gene flow19,20, mortality21,22,23, migration24 and carry-over effects25, body condition26, habitat choice and use27,28,29,30, stress-induced pathways31,32, parisitization33,34 and response to various environmental stressors35 can vary based on sex.
 Sex-biases in populations can have important implications for population demography, breeding and even social biology36.
 Work on the population of loggerhead shrike in Midewin National Tallgrass Prairie in northern Illinois suggests that male-biased mortality may be negatively impacting the population’s trend37.
 With the advances in the use of exogenous markers, such as stable isotopes and nuclear genetic microsatellites38, migrant shrike can be discerned from residents.
-The ability to easily sex shrike as part of similar research will facilitate research into the cause of sex biased mortality and other demographic factors that could be driving the population trends in this species.
+The ability to easily sex shrike will facilitate research into the cause of sex biased mortality and other demographic factors that could be driving the population trends in this species.